 Step 2: Dry Lay the First Chevron Rows

-Dry laying also helps identify inconsistencies in wall alignment before permanent installation begins.
+Dry laying helps identify alignment problems before permanent installation begins.

 Step 3: Check Board Angles and Orientation